DOJ Investigation into the January 6 attack FAQs

 I initially wrote this in March of 2022 and I have been periodically updating it since.
 The March 2022 version is here.
 For some reason, not all the links are showing up as a contrasting color.

-I stopped updating this after indictments were brought, but please read if you believe any of the following:
+I stopped updating this after indictments were brought.

 No skipping ahead!
 This page is meant to be read in order.
 Later answers build on earlier answers.